- The enterprise software market is far less efficient than generally assumed.

 The Elusiveness of Total Costs

 So software costs are often not published, and when they are, there still is considerable interpretation required to come to the final software costs.
-However, these are not the total costs that the company will pay for use of the application.
+However, these are not the total costs that the company will pay for the use of the application.
 For the applications we have priced at Brightwork Research & Analysis, the software cost averages a little less than 10% of the total cost of ownership (TCO) of the application, and the proportion of the overall costs vary.
-The largest cost is by far maintenance costs.
+The highest cost is by far maintenance costs.

 Even the rare buyer or software vendor that performs a TCO analysis will often leave out many costs.
 This is why I refer to almost every TCO study that I reviewed for the book Enterprise Software TCO: Calculating and Using Total Cost of Ownership for Decision Making, as a partial cost of ownership study, or a “PCO.”
 The TCO analysis at Software Decisions estimates costs of internal implementation (that is the cost of internal resources assigned to the project) as well as internal support costs on the business side.)